Global Games with Noisy Information Sharing: Conclusion

 \section{Conclusion}

 In this paper, we studied global games with noisy sharing of information and the existence and the structure of equilibria for those games.
 We showed that under some conditions on the noise parameters of the system, there exists a unique threshold-type equilibrium policy.
-To show this, we formulated the existence of such an equilibrium as an existence of a solution to a functional fixed point equation.
-Using this, we showed that for a set of noise parameters, the fixed point equation results in a contraction mapping on certain complete spaces and hence, we obtain a unique equilibrium based on threshold policies.
+To show this result, we formulated the existence of such an equilibrium as an existence of a solution to a functional fixed point equation.
+Using this formulation, we showed that for a set of noise parameters, the fixed point equation results in a contraction mapping on certain complete spaces and hence, we obtain a unique equilibrium based on threshold policies.
 Furthermore, such a contraction mapping would also provide us with a natural approximation mechanism.
+As discussed in Section\,\ref{numerical}, the conditions derived for existence of the threshold-type equilibrium policy may not be necessary.
+Therefore, characterizing the entire set of parameters for which the threshold-type equilibrium policy exists is still an open problem.